Uncial script: Development

 As the script evolved over the centuries, the characters became more complex.
 Specifically, around AD 600, flourishes and exaggerations of the basic strokes began to appear in more manuscripts.
 Ascenders and descenders were the first major alterations, followed by twists of the tool in the basic stroke and overlapping.
 By the time the more compact minuscule scripts arose circa AD 800, some of the evolved uncial styles formed the basis for these simplified, smaller scripts.
-There are over 500 surviving copies of uncial script, by far the largest number prior to the Carolingian Renaissance.
+There are over 500 surviving copies of uncial script; by far the larger number of these predate the Carolingian Renaissance.
 Uncial was still used, particularly for copies of the Bible, until around the 10th century outside of Ireland.
 The insular variant of uncial remained the standard script used to write the Irish language until the middle of the 20th century.

 Forms

 In general, there are some common features of uncial script: